wiredferret/CallbackWomen/index.md

 ## What We Do

 CallbackWomen focus is on serving organizers and speakers.
-The testimonials page shares individual stories of its impact, from the perspectives of [a long-time conference organizer](testimonials.html) and [an emerging speaker](testimonials.html#speaker).
+The testimonials page shares individual stories of its impact, from the perspectives of [a long-time conference organizer](personal-stories.html) and [speakers](personal-stories.html#speakers).

 ### Organizers